Romea/romea-ros2-lidar/romea_lidar_bringup/README.md

    This URDF  can be directly concatened with mobile base and other sensor URDFs to create a complete URDF description of the robot.

 # 2) LIDAR meta-description #

-As seen below LIDAR meta-description file is a yaml file constituted by six items.
-The first item is the name of sensor defined by user.
-The second one is the configuration of ROS2 driver used to control LIDAR receiver (see section 4 for more explanations).
-The third item provides basics specifications of the LIDAR receiver and the fourth item specifies where the LIDAR is located on the robot, these informations will be used to create URDF description and by user to configure its algorithms.
-Finally, the last item gives the topics to be recorded into the ROS bag during experiments or simulation.
-Thanks to remappings written into launch files, LIDAR topics are always the same names for each drivers or simulator plugins.
+The LIDAR meta-description is a YAML file consisting of five items:

+- **name**: The name assigned to the LIDAR sensor by the user.
+- **driver**: Configuration of the ROS2 driver to operate the LIDAR (detailed in section 4).
+- **configuration**: Describes basic specifications of the LIDAR sensor (type, model, rate, etc.).
+- **geometry**: Specifies the LIDAR's location and orientation on the robot (used in the URDF).
+- **records**: Defines which topics should be recorded during experiments or simulations.
+Remappings ensure the LIDAR topics have consistent names across drivers and simulation.

 Example :
 ```yaml